Huntley Church of England Primary School Curriculum.

 - Show empathy with others and celebrate our Christian Values

-This is the philosophy of how we want to work and learn.
+This is the philosophy of how we want tour children and staff to work and learn.
 These aims underpin all of the learning that takes place in our school.
 We also have a Teaching and Learning Policy which over arches all curriculum areas.

 Speaking and Listening

 Pupils will be taught how to plan, revise and evaluate their writing.
-Writing down ideas fluently depends on effective transcription, that is, on spelling quickly and accurately through knowing the relationship between sounds and letters (phonics) and understanding the morphological (word structure) and orthographic (spelling structure) patterns of words.
-Writing also depends on fluent, legible and, eventually, speedy handwriting
+Writing down ideas fluently depends on effective transcription, that is, on spelling quickly and accurately.
+This is achieved through knowing the relationship between sounds and letters (phonics) and understanding the morphological (word structure) and orthographic (spelling structure) patterns of words.
+Writing also depends on fluent, legible and, eventually, speedy handwriting.
+Children are given a range of opportunities to write for specific purposes and writing skills are promoted across the curriculum in all subject areas.

-These are taught on a rolling programme through a selected topic.
-They are theme driven with either history, geography or science as the main driver.
+(History/Geography/Design Technology D.T. /Art) These are taught on a rolling programme through a selected topic.
+They are theme driven with either history or geography as the main driver.
 Children are encouraged to explore and discover creatively.
 Objectives are taken from the National Curriculum.

-We follow our sex and relationship education policy which has been developed in accordance with county support information and with pupil and parental involvement.
-Age appropriate lessons are delivered on a two year rolling programme right across the school.
+We follow our RSE policy which has been developed in accordance with national and county guidance.
+There has been pupil and parental involvement in the development of this curriculum.
+Age appropriate lessons are delivered on a two year rolling programme from Reception up to Year Six and links are made to the Science curriculum where appropriate.

 Drugs and Alcohol Education

-The school has a scheme of work for the delivery of Drugs education that is age appropriate.
+The school has an age appropriate, scheme of work for the delivery of our Drugs education, again from the Gloucestershire safeguarding curriculum.
 This is also delivered on a two year cycle.

 Physical Education (P.E.)